Extending the Range of Robust PCE Inflation Measures: Evaluating Official Robust Inflation Measures

 \subsection{Evaluation Criteria}

 To evaluate the performance of inflation series, we construct ex-post measures of current and future trend inflation, which aim to smooth out the transitory components of inflation.
-Then, we compare each inflation measure to these target trend measures and calculate the root mean squared error (RMSE) over three different samples, following the criteria used by \citet{Dolmas2005} to select the trimming cutoffs of the official trimmed mean inflation series.\footnote{ We do not include core inflation in our exercise because it is outperformed by trimmed-mean and median inflation (see \citealt{Verbrugge_2022_Core_Bad}).
-Additionally, focusing on the official trimmed-mean and median inflation series allows us to extend our analysis to more general trimmed-mean measures that include the official series as special cases (see Section \ref{sec:Opt_Trim}). } We consider a long sample (1970--2022), a restricted sample (1977--2000), and a recent sample (starting in 2000).\footnote{ We conduct the exercise starting in 1970 to avoid the period in which the prices of several PCE categories were not regularly updated.
-See Figure \ref{fig:nonmissing} in Appendix \ref{agg:replication}. }
+Then we compare each inflation measure to these target trend measures and calculate the root mean squared error (RMSE).
+This is the same criteria used by \citet{Dolmas2005} to select the trimming cutoffs of the official trimmed mean inflation series.
+We consider a long sample (1970--2024), an old sample (1970--1989), and a recent sample (starting in 2000).

-Our main measure of current trend inflation is constructed a 36-month centered moving average of headline inflation centered on the current period.
+Our main measure of current trend inflation is a 36-month centered moving average of headline inflation.
 Thus, it includes data from 18 months before to 18 months after the current period.
 This measure was proposed by \citet{bryan1997efficient} and has been used as a benchmark since.
 It provides an ex-post proxy for what underlying inflation was at a point in time.

-Our main measure of future trend inflation is constructed as a 12-month forward moving average of headline inflation that starts one year ahead of the current period.
-Thus, it includes data between 12 and 24 months ahead.
-Future trend inflation is particularly useful as decision makers, like central bankers, are forward-looking and make decisions based on the future behavior of inflation.
+Our main measure of future trend inflation is constructed as a 12-month forward moving average of headline inflation that starts one year ahead of the current period, which corresponds to the two-years-ahead annual inflation.
+Thus, it includes data between 12 and 24 months in the future.
+As \citet{Meyer_Venkatu_2012} highlight, future inflation is particularly relevant as decision makers, such as central bankers, are forward-looking and make decisions based on the expected behavior of inflation. \citet{Zaman_Cleveland_2013} and \citet{Meyer_Venkatu_2012} use the annualized CPI inflation rate over the next 36 months as the main target in their analysis (similar to our alternative forward measure described below) but find similar results when using the 24-months-ahead annualized rate of CPI inflation.